-The batch B & C of the programme was equally as successful as the batch A, which held in the month of April 2022.
+The batches D & E of the programme was equally as successful as batches A, B & C, which held in the months of April 2022 and February 2023 respectively.

 One of the key highlights of the programme was the use of the puzzles to reiterate the importance of Child Online Protection as well as the convention.
-Additional value was also added by the representatives from Google and HP; their sessions highlighted existing safety measures on platforms and devices that could help optimize the safety of children online.
-Participants during this batch also raised pertinent questions that expressed their understanding and the need to constantly champion measures that could help in securing children online.
+Additional value was also added by the representative from HP; their sessions highlighted existing safety measures on platforms and devices that could help optimize the safety of children online.
+Participants during this batches also raised pertinent questions that expressed their understanding and the need to constantly champion measures that could help in securing children online.